 - 1/4 cup olive oil, plus more for garnish

-- 2 1/2 tbsp freshly squeezed lemon juice
+- 2 1/2 tablespoons freshly squeezed lemon juice

-- 1 tsp honey or agave nectar (use agave to make vegan)
+- 1 teaspoon honey or agave nectar (use agave to make vegan)

 - Salt to taste